einbahnstrasse/Panopticon-Rehearsal-Materials/README.md

 # Louis Goldford : Panopticon (2013)
-## Panopticon-Rehearsal-Materials
+## _repo:_ Panopticon-Rehearsal-Materials
-a repository for click tracks and other rehearsal support materials
+_a repository for click tracks and other rehearsal support materials_

 #### DOWNLOAD & INSTALL
 1. Simply download the repository and unzip.